kubermatic/kubermatic-installer/README.md

 The frontend lives in `install-wizard/` and has a Dockerfile that contains the required Node.js toolset.
-You can use the `Makefile` to build a local Docker image via `make dockerbuild` and then you most likely want to start the container with a shell and use the various dev commands:
+You can use the `Makefile` to build a local Docker image via `make docker` and then you most likely want to start the container with a shell and use the various dev commands: